-If you are looking for some fun but educational ways to occupy them, have a look at our Dots Raise Lots activity packs and lesson plans for some ideas.
+If you’re looking for some educational fun for your children, whether it’s at home, in school or as part of a social group, have a look at our activity packs and lesson plans for some great ideas.

-Learn how braille started and see if you can write you name in braille using our alphabet sheets.
+Learn how braille started and see if they can write their name in braille using our alphabet sheets.
 If you are feeling a bit creative, how about finding, or making some dotty clothes and dressing up too.

 Wearing dots: Ask your pupils, club leader or colleagues to join you and dress in dots for the day, and ask everyone taking part to donate a suggested amount.